-SECTION 12.
+SECTION 11.
 BILINGUAL PREMIUM PAY

-Effective July 1, 2023, the City shall pay fifty dollars (\$50) per pay period to employees approved to receive bilingual pay.
+The City shall pay thirty-four dollars and sixty two cents (\$34.62) per pay period to employees approved to receive bilingual pay.
 To receive this pay, employees must demonstrate the ability to both understand and effectively communicate in a language other than English that the Police Chief or designee has determined is necessary for the effective or efficient operation of the City.
 The Police Chief or designee maintains the right to determine the number of employees eligible to receive this pay.